nidragedd/udadsnd-p5-disaster_response_pipelines/README.md

 ---
 ## 5. CONFIGURATION
-This project is based on 2 configuration JSON files:
+This project can be fully configured through 2 external JSON files:
-* config.json
-* logging.json

-A default (and working) version of those files are provided under the `config` directory in project's root directory.
-The `logging.json` file is just an external configuration for logging module parameters(loggers, parsers, file handlers).
+* `logging.json`: external configuration for logging module parameters(loggers, parsers, appenders, file handlers).
-The `config.json` file is an homemade file where all parameters are provided.
+* `config.json`: homemade file where all parameters are provided.
 Please refer to this [file](config/CONFIG.md) for more details about it.

+A default (and working) version of those files is provided under the `config` directory in project's root directory.

 ---